hackercobalt/Pypaint/README.md

 Controls:
 Left mouse to draw, right mouse to erase.
 Increase/reduce the brush size with the mouse wheel.
-Change the color with the C key.
-Change the shape with the S key.
+Change between the colors with Z and X. Change the shape with the S key.
+Fill the screen with the selected colour with the F key.
 TAB to save your art, BACKSPACE to clear the screen.
 ESC closes the program.
 Saved art automatically appears in the program's folder.